bbwanjia/createx/README.md

 **CREATEX** can automatically generate templated $\LaTeX$ files using command line.
 See commands below.
 *Important* The file `settings.py` must be configured before first using it.
+You can modify `settingsexample.py` and save it with name `settings.py`.

 ## Commands